axibase/atsd/api/data/series/csv-insert.md

 * Entity and Metric names containing space characters will be normalized by replacing the space character with an underscore.
 * Time must be specified in Unix milliseconds if the `time` column is used, and in ISO format if the `date` column is used.
 * Separator must be comma.
-* It is recommended that samples are sorted by time in ascending order.
+* If possible, sort submitted samples by time in ascending order.

 #### Unix millisecond format